zxdvd/blog/content/algorithm/sample: algorithm S.md

 - Get first m from all elements, if n <= m, then all of them are used.

-- For the i-th element, it has probability of `m/i` to be chosen to fill in the samples, and at the same time one of the m samples will be evicted randomly.
+- For the i-th element (i>m), it has probability of `m/i` to be chosen to fill in the samples, and at the same time one of the m samples will be evicted randomly.

 - Repeat above step for all data.